In food world, debate rages about recipe plagiarism | Malay Mail

 Marks says she does not believe she has yet been the victim of plagiarism, but she is always on alert; she refuses to put some of her recipes online.

-“They’re so important to me, and I would hate for someone else to take something I’ve created,” she said. — AFP
+“They’re so important to me, and I would hate for someone else to take something I’ve created,” she said. — ETX Studio